Complex QA and language models hybrid architectures, Survey: Solving with training

-As per HELM study~\citep{liangetal.HolisticEvaluationLanguage2022}, larger models lead to better performance although some architecture allows to get them a bit smaller.
+As per HELM study~\citep{liangetal.HolisticEvaluationLanguage2022} and compared models in the survey, larger models lead to better performance although some architecture allows to get them a bit smaller.
 Those large-scale PLM are very expensive to retrain or just fine-tune.
-The parameter-efficient tuning alternative targets a small fraction of model parameter update with similar performance than full-model fine-tuning, sometimes better~\citep{dingDeltaTuningComprehensive2022}. \begin{enumerate}
+The parameter-efficient tuning alternative targets a small fraction of model parameter update with similar performance than full-model fine-tuning, sometimes better~\citep{dingDeltaTuningComprehensive2022}.
+We frame PEFT as selecting an \emph{update family} and \emph{deployment recipe} along four axes: (A) memory/throughput budget, (B) structure and placement of updates, (C) task portfolio and domain shift, and (D) system constraints (context length, federation, personalization).